UdaySai101/Fetcher/README.md

 <p align="center">A command line program that fetches search results from multiple shopping sites for comparison and ease of access.</p>

 # Requirements
--Chromedriver with a compatible version of browser installed.
+- Chromedriver with a compatible version of browser installed.
--Good internet connection
+- Good internet connection

 # Installation: